• Start

 SCOPE

-This document specifies test methods and minimum performance requirements for personal protective clothing, designed to protect the wearer’s body, except for the head, hands, and feet, worn during wildland firefighting and associated activities. .
-This clothing is not designed to provide protection during entrapment or structural firefighting, rescue, or to protect against chemical, biological, electrical, or radiation hazards.
-This document does not provide protection against high mechanical risks such as protection when using chainsaws.
+This document specifies the test methods and minimum performance requirements for personal protective clothing, designed to protect the wearer’s body, except for the head, hands, feet, eyes and ears used during wildfire suppression and associated activities.
+This clothing is not intended to provide protection during fire entrapment or structural fire extinguishing, rescue, or to protect against chemical, biological, electrical, or radiation hazards.
+This document does not provide protection against elevated mechanical hazards such as protection when using chainsaws.

 SAMPLES AND PRE-TREATMENT